DalvirSingh99/BankSim/README.md

 - The initial code does not allow an account to transfer out fund if the transferring amount is greater than the account balance.
 Implement a wait/notify solution to defer the transfer until the account balance becomes greater than the transferring amount (assume some the account will receive the fund later).

 - Deadlock condition may occur (very rare) if one thread finishes all the fund transfers and exit.
 Implement a solution in which all thread stop fund transferring (bank is close) whenever one tread completes its fund transfers.
 This will solve the deadlock condition issue.

+**Implementations to accomplish each task**
+- Task 1: We created a UML to show the race condition
+- Task 2: In the account struct, we included a mutex lock.
+Each time a transfer was occuring, the program would lock that specific account until the transfer was completed.
+We lock the specific account inside the withdraw and deposit functions.
+- Task 3: